-(e) Succession Planning - At least annually, the Audit Committee shall review succession plans for the Chief Auditor.

-(4) Finance Function

-- (a) Organizational Framework At least annually, the Audit Committee shall review and approve the Finance organizational framework, having regard to its role as an independent control function. - (b) Chief Financial Officer The Audit Committee shall review and, if advisable, approve the appointment or removal of the Chief Financial Officer.
-At least annually, the Audit Committee shall review the goals and review and approve the mandate of the Chief Financial Officer and review an assessment of the effectiveness of the Chief Financial Officer. - (c) Effectiveness Review At least annually, the Audit Committee shall: - (i) review the Finance function's financial plan and staff resources and recommend for Board approval; and
+- (e) Succession Planning At least annually, the Audit Committee shall review succession plans for the Chief Auditor. - (4) Finance Function - (a) Organizational Framework At least annually, the Audit Committee shall review and approve the Finance organizational framework, having regard to its role as an independent control function. - (b) Chief Financial Officer The Chief Financial Officer will have unfettered access to the Audit Committee.
+The Chief Financial Officer will be accountable to both the Chief Executive Officer and the Audit Committee.
+Further, the Audit Committee shall review and, if advisable, approve the appointment or removal of the Chief Financial Officer.
+At least annually, the Audit Committee shall review the goals and review and approve the mandate of the Chief Financial Officer and review an assessment of the effectiveness of the Chief Financial Officer.

-(ii) review management's assessment of the effectiveness of the Finance function.
+- (c) Effectiveness Review At least annually, the Audit Committee shall: - (i) review the Finance function's financial plan and staff resources and recommend for Board approval; and - (ii) review management's assessment of the effectiveness of the Finance function.